How to create linked text

 (If you selected Internal Page from the Link Type drop-down menu, there is no need to manually type/paste the link URL.
 Instead, use the Select Page drop-down menu to choose the page to which you'd like to link.)

-PRO TIP: Use the Target tab to define how the link should open in a visitor's internet browser.
-You can use the drop-down menu to select whether the link should 1) open in a new browser window/tab or 2) open in the same browser window/tab.
+PRO TIP: Use the Target drop-down menu to define how the link should open in a visitor's internet browser.
+Select whether the link should 1) open in a new browser window/tab or 2) open in the same browser window/tab.

 Don't forget to click OK, then Publish your page!